-She’s always had a hunger deep inside her to make something of her life.
+She’s always had a hunger to make something of her life.

 Transfer students make up 37 percent of Rhode Island College’s population.
 They are valued for many reasons, including the fact that they bring a wide variety of life and educational experiences to the institution.
 They tend to have more concrete goals and know what they want from their education.
 Most of all, they enter with an unmatched determination to succeed.

 At 42, transfer student Geri-Leigh Norrell has begun her first semester at Rhode Island College, where she is earning a bachelor’s degree in social work.

 Norrell spent much of her life in Virginia, where she earned her GED and then attended Blue Ridge Job Corp, where she earned a CNA license and went to work.